-It’s no secret the rise in technology has changed the way we shop, and the explosion of e-commerce is testament to that.
+It’s no secret the rise in technology has changed the way we shop, and the explosion of e-commerce is a testament to that.
 Market experts saw the biggest rise in online purchases of all time, with predictions that this will continue to grow by 45% in 2016.
 What’s more a study by HL shows us that internet sales accounted for 15.5% of all consumer purchases in 2015, compared to a tiny 3% in 2006!
-With this is mind, it’s likely that your e-commerce business can expect to see an increase in sales, but with each sale means extra packaging materials to protect your items.
+With this in mind, your e-commerce business can likely expect to see an increase in sales, but with each sale means extra packaging materials to protect your items.
 So, what does your business need to successfully package your products?

-Packaging is a major factor in brand representation, with consumers judging your product by the state in which they arrive.
-E-commerce retailers now face a challenge of ensuring the desired impact is made whilst maintaining the health of your bottom line all the while ensuring the packaging is acting as a protective barrier against damage to the goods inside.
+The packaging is a major factor in brand representation, with consumers judging your product by the state in which they arrive.
+E-commerce retailers now face the challenge of ensuring the desired impact is made whilst maintaining the health of your bottom line all the while ensuring the packaging is acting as a protective barrier against damage to the goods inside.

 Ecommerce Packing: What Your Business Needs